Tuesday, March 29, 2011

 NOTE: Do not expect a nice bus stop with bench.
 You will only see a bus stop sign where you are to wait for the bus.
 This is near 7-11.

 TIP: It may take a while for Bus 511 (Aircon) to arrive.
-Bus 25 (Ordinary / Non-aircon) comes more often, AND IT IS FREE.
+Bus 25 (Ordinary / Non-aircon) comes more often, AND IT IS FREE. - Get off once you see this landmark:

 TIP: Another landmark: A huge elephant with three heads.
-Once you see this, you are quite near Bangpoo already.
+Once you see this, you are quite near Bangpoo already. - Ride the “minibus” 36.
+Do not be fooled by the name.
+It looks like this:

 TIP: Tell the driver to let you off at ‘Muang Borang’ as that is how Ancient City is called in Thai.
 Payment is made once you get off.
 As of February 2011, fare is THB8 per person.
 The entrance to Ancient City is to your left.
 When getting off, you will have to press a button (they come in green and red) inside the minibus.